diabolical-ninja/smart-property-search/README.md

     -   `Domain` [residential search](https://developer.domain.com.au/docs/latest/apis/pkg_agents_listings/references/listings_detailedresidentialsearch)
     -   `Filters` are (optional) additional parameters to filter the results

+Currently the supported filters are:
+* `travelTime`
+    - A desired destination & the maximum allowable public transport time to get there
+* `features`
+    - List of features the property must have:
+        - AirConditioning
+        - Heating
+        - Outside
+        - Dishwasher
+    - Also see `src/filter_parameters.yml`
+* `nbn`
+    - List of desired NBN types from [NBN technologies](https://www.nbnco.com.au/learn/network-technology)

 A request will look like:

 ```json